St. Trinian's Girl School, by Ronald Searle

 St. Trinians

-In the late 1940s, early 1950s, corporal punishment still existed in British schools at the time.
+Back in England in the fall of 1945, Searle revived his 'St. Trinian's' concept and drew several additional cartoons.
+Since audiences enjoyed it, 'St. Trinian's' developed into a full-blown series.
+In the late 1940s, early 1950s, corporal punishment still existed in British schools.
 The topic had inspired many British novelists before, such as Charles Dickens and, of course, the 'Billy Bunter' series, originally written by Charles Hamilton, then adapted in comic form by C.H.
 Chapman and Frank Minnitt.
-But 'St. Trinian's' gradually evolved into something less realistic and more darkly disturbing.
-Searle's experiences as a prisoner-of-war in a Japanese camp during World War II had a considerable impact on the tone.
+For many people in the anglosphere, it was a recognizable concept.
+Still, 'St. Trinian's' quickly mutated into something less realistic and far more dark and disturbing.
 The little girls enjoy underage drinking, smoking and gambling.
-They also downright torture each other on the rack, collect mushrooms to poison people or drown each other at the beach.
+They also torture each other on the rack, collect mushrooms to poison people or drown each other at the beach.
 The teachers are sometimes completely oblivious about the girls' violent behavior.
-Other times they lock the pupils up in dampy dungeons.
+Other times they lock the pupils up in damp dungeons.
 It remains an open question whether the depraved girls are juvenile delinquents who are punished by being sent to a "special" school, or that they became rotten as a result of their oppressive education.
+Searle's war-time traumas had an understandable impact on the tone.
+For him, it was a way to cope with his experiences and present it to the outside world in a humorous manner.
+Since the world also needed to recover from World War II's misery, they could handle this black comedy far better than expected.
+In 1947, the first book compilation of 'St. Trinian's' was published, 'Hurrah for St. Trinian's'.
+Many more followed, while gags appeared in countless magazines all over the world.

 St. Trinian's Girl School, by Ron Searle